serg3295/nodeMCU-emmylua/README.md

 Since version 2.3.1 of **sumneko.lua** extension you can use new feature *Automatic adapt to the project environment*.

-The extension will try to determine the runtime environment by keywords from *config.lua* and set the appropriate settings in *settings.json*.
+The extension will try to determine the runtime environment by keywords from *config.json* and set the appropriate settings in *settings.json*.

 #### Install

-Copy API definition files, *config.lua* and *plugin.lua* to the directories as shown in example below.<br>
+Copy API definition files, *config.json* and *plugin.lua* to the directories as shown in example below.<br>
-Note: `config.lua`, `plugin.lua` and `library` are predefined names.
+Note: `config.json`, `plugin.lua` and `library` are predefined names.
 ```
 nodeMCU-emmylua
 |
 |___esp32-idf4
-|   | config.lua  # settings for esp32-idf4 environment
+|   | config.json  # settings for esp32-idf4 environment
 |   | plugin.lua
 |   |___library
-|       | *.lua   # files with functions definitions for esp32-idf4
+|       | *.lua   # files with function definitions for esp32-idf4
 |
 |___esp32
-|   | config.lua  # settings for esp32 environment
+|   | config.json  # settings for esp32 environment
 |   | plugin.lua
 |   |___library
-|       | *.lua   # files with functions definitions for esp32
+|       | *.lua   # files with function definitions for esp32
 |
 |___esp8266
-    | config.lua  # settings for esp8266 environment
+    | config.json  # settings for esp8266 environment
     | plugin.lua
     |___library
-        | *.lua   # files with functions definitions for esp8266
+        | *.lua   # files with function definitions for esp8266
 ```

 Then set path to the directories in the setting `User -> Lua.workspace.userThirdParty`.
 For example: